shirsbrunner/shirsbrunner.github.io/src/about/index.md

 ---

 ## Hello again
-I am a UX-designer working for ELCA during the working hours, but I often can't let go of design topics during the rest of the day.
+I am a UX-designer working for Puzzle ITC during the working hours.
+I often can't take my hands off of design topics during the rest of the day.

 I believe that design has a profound impact on peoples lives and that good design can make a difference, not only in looks but even more so in interaction.